-In crystalline systems can only occur at commensurate fillings of the lattice.
-The moire superlattice is qualitatively important in that it allows for gapped states at carrier densities that can be reached by electrostatics gates, and we observe several classes of commensurate gapped states driven by electron interaction in our high quality samples.
+In crystalline systems incompressible gapped states can only occur at commensurate fillings of the lattice.
+The moir\'e superlattice is qualitatively important in that it allows for gapped states at carrier densities that can be reached by electrostatics gates, and we observe several classes of commensurate gapped states driven by electron interaction in our high quality samples.
 Gapped states are classified by two quantum numbers, $s$ and $t$, which respectively encode the number of electrons per lattice site and the Chern number, which is linked to the quantized Hall conductivity.
 We classify gaps by the resulting trajectories in the $n_{\rm e}$-$B_\perp$ plane, $\nu=t n_\phi+s$, where $n_\phi$ is the number of magnetic flux quanta per unit cell.
 Consistent with prior work, we find that commensurate insulators at $\nu=-1$ and $\nu=-2$ states are topologically trivial for $D>0$, with $(s,t)=(-1,0)$ and $(-2,0)$, respectively (see Fig.~\ref{fig:S:chern0supp}).
 In contrast, the $\nu=-1$ insulators is nontrivial for $D<0$ (Fig.~\ref{fig4}c).
 Our high resolution data allow us to observe a close competition between robust $t=-2$ and $t=-3$ Chern insulators for $s=-1$.
 At high magnetic field, these states occur at different densities, and high inverse compressibility peaks are observed corresponding to both trajectories.
 As $B_\perp$ tends to zero and the states converge to the same density, the $t=-2$ state wins the energetic competition, consistent with transport data (see Fig.~\ref{fig:S:chern0supp} and Ref.~\onlinecite{chen_tunable_2020}).

-As shown in Figure \ref{fig4}d, we also observe a number of features at \textit{fractional} filling of the moire superlattice bands.
+As shown in Figure \ref{fig4}d, we also observe a number of features at \textit{fractional} filling of the moir\'e superlattice bands.
 These states are all found to have $t=0$ in the low $B_\perp$ limit, and occur at $\nu=s=1/3,1/2,2/3...$.
 The regime where these states are observed corresponds within single particle band structure models to a regime where an unusually flat topologically trivial flat band is partially filled\cite{zhang_nearly_2019}.
-We interpret them as generalized Wigner crystals, in which electron repulsion leads to commensurate filling of the moire potential, breaking the superlattice symmetry.
+We interpret them as generalized Wigner crystals, in which electron repulsion leads to commensurate filling of the moir\'e potential, breaking the superlattice symmetry.
 Similar states have been reported in transition metal dichalcogenide heterobilayers\cite{regan_mott_2020,xu_correlated_2020}.